-Tanzania’s northern circuit (Serengeti, Ngorongoro, Tarangire, and Manyara) is best for the migration from January to April in the southern Serengeti and again from August to November in the north.
-Beyond the migration you’ll find outstanding wildlife with resident big game in the south and west of the country (Selous, Ruaha, Katavi, and Mahale) with good beach options on Zanzibar and Pemba.
+Tanzania’s northern circuit (Serengeti, Ngorongoro, Tarangire, and Manyara) is best for the migration from January to April in the southern Serengeti.
+Again from August to November in the north.
+Beyond the migration you’ll find outstanding wildlife with resident big game in the south and west of the country (Selous, Ruaha, Katavi, and Mahale).
+Some good beach options on Zanzibar and Pemba.
 If you’re after wildlife, volume and variety then Tanzania is a better choice than Kenya.

-Kenya‘s Masai Mara is at its best for the migration from July to October and the area is ideally combined with other more diverse habitats (Amboseli, Laikipia, Meru, the Northern Frontier District and the Rift Valley) and the beach spots around Lamu and Malindi.
+Kenya‘s Masai Mara is at its best for the migration from July to October.
+Ideally combined with other more diverse habitats (Amboseli, Laikipia, Meru, the Northern Frontier District and the Rift Valley).
+Then the beach spots around Lamu and Malindi.
 If wildlife is an interest and you’re also interested in culture and a beach break then Kenya’s a better bet than Tanzania.

 If planning a safari/beach combination then August/September is better for wildlife, February/March is better for beaches.

-The one rule for East Africa is that the small and remote options are where you’re most likely to avoid crowds and have access to the best guides.
+The one rule for East Africa is that the remote options are where you’re likely to avoid crowds.
+Also have access to the best guides.
 When the migration is “on”, space is at a premium and advance bookings are essential.

 Southern Africa for a big game safari

-Southern Africa has loads of diversity and excellent wildlife with a broad range of safari options to suit all tastes and budgets.
+Southern Africa has loads of diversity and excellent wildlife with a range of safaris to suit all tastes and budgets.
 Unlike East Africa, the southern region is suitable for travel year round.